 Alison Mitchell is Consultant, Executive Coach, and Director of Inclusive Development at University of Lincoln (UK) with international expertise in research capacity building through inclusive leadership development and realising the potential of researchers for research, economic, and social impact.
 Alison has worked at senior level with a wide spectrum of education, business and government agencies, with an enduring commitment to enhancing opportunities for all through education, research, science and innovation.
 Alison is the Head of Research for EMCC Global.

 Dr Lise Lewis integrated coaching with mentoring following a career in human resources and loves the learning and transformation that working with others achieves.
 Combining joyful family time with walking Charlie a winsome Cavachon, She also relishes fun with friends and keeps active – physically as opposed to busy! – with tap dancing, cycling and samba drumming – when she’s ‘in town’!.
 Lise was EMCC Global President for six years from 2011-2017 and is now an EMCC Global Special Ambassador.
-She is an EMCC accredited coach (EIA) at Master Practitioner level and an EMCC accredited supervisor (ESIA).
+She is an EMCC Global individually accredited coach/mentor (EIA) at Master Practitioner level and an EMCC accredited individual coach/mentor supervisor (ESIA).